Surat Diamond Bourse

 Surat Diamond Bourse (SDB) is a diamond trade centre located in DREAM City in Surat, Gujarat, India, designed by the architecture firm Morphogenesis.
-It is the world's largest office complex with a floor space of 7,100,000 sqft, as well as the world's largest office building.
+It is the world's largest office building with a floor space of 7,100,000 sqft.
 The current Chairman is Govind Dholakia and CEO of Surat Diamond Bourse is Mahesh Gadhavi.

 History

 The SDB project was launched by the former Chief Minister of Gujarat, Anandiben Patel, after the laying the foundation stone for the construction of the complex, as well as of the Diamond Research and Mercantile City, on 15 February 2015.
 Though the COVID-19 pandemic slowed the construction progress, the pace was increased after restrictions were lifted.
 The overall structure of the complex was completed in May 2022, and the overall construction was finished on 26 July 2023.
 It was officially declared as the world's largest office building, surpassing The Pentagon, by the Guinness World Records on 22 August 2023.
 It was supposed to be inaugurated by Prime Minister Narendra Modi in November 2023, but due to some internal works pending, it was delayed, and was inaugurated and opened on 17 December 2023.